Brook and Duckett shine as England beat Pakistan

 'We were ruthless' - reaction

-Player of the match, England batter Harry Brook: "It was very nice to get out there and have a match-winning performance tonight.
+Player of the match, England batter Harry Brook: "It was very nice to get out there and have a match-winning performance.

 "I was just trying to get Ben Duckett on strike against the spin, he's so good at sweeping it's ridiculous.
 He seems to hit the gap every time.
 It worked quite well."